What is 3rd‑Party Delivery?

 Analysts predict a compound annual growth rate (CAGR) in the online food delivery market of over 10% by 2028, and a recent DoorDash study found that 70% of consumers surveyed had ordered food via delivery within the last month, with one-third of them placing more delivery orders so far this year when compared to last year.

-For restaurateurs, capitalizing on this demand and growth opportunity is very important, but every situation is different.
-Ultimately, you need to evaluate whether a third-party delivery service is a suitable approach for your restaurant.
-Are there enough delivery customers in your area?
-Do the delivery service fees fit within your restaurant's operational budget?
+For Restaurants, capitalizing on this demand and growth opportunity is very important, but every situation is different.
+Ultimately, you need to evaluate whether a 3rd party delivery service is a suitable approach for your restaurant.